 When you land

-Maksim and I booked an airport transfer that got us close to our hotel, and on the way back, we included a stop at the Blue Lagoon.Â
+Maksim and I booked an airport transfer that got us close to our hotel and, on the way back, we included a stop at the Blue Lagoon.
+You can also pick up your car from the airport or take a public or private bus to reach ReykjavÃk.
+KeflavÃk airport is about 50 kilometres or a 45-minute drive away from the city centre.

 Where to rent a car

 The roads along the Golden Circle are flat and pretty easy to self-drive barring bad weather, so a 4×4 isn’t necessary.
+However, you should really purchase extra insurance.
+Iceland is known for extreme weather and cars are often damaged.
+The winds alone can bend back car doors like it’s nothing (always hold the door when you’re opening it!).

 Where to stay

-Maksim and I stayed at a wonderful Airbnb rental that was warm, cozy, and well situated.
+Maksim and I stayed at a wonderful Airbnb rental that was warm, cozy, and well-situated.
 There are tons of them in Reykjavik and apartment rentals (and small guesthouses) remain my favorite way to travel in Europe.
 If you’re looking for something more romantic, check out these honeymoon in Iceland tips.

 Cameron Cobb says